-A recent research conducted by Israeli scientists, has interesting findings concerning the popularity of Hummus.
-It’s all about mood they say – chickpeas are the ancestors of Prozac.
+A recent research conducted by Israeli scientists, leads to the conclusion that the chickpea was cultivation because of it’s special effect on mood.
+In a way, chickpeas are the ancestors of Prozac.

-The Cicer Arietinum (a.k.a chickpea) is the richest in Tryptophan specie throughout it’s genus of plants.
+The Cicer Arietinum (a.k.a “chickpea”) is the specie richest in tryptophan throughout it’s genus of plants.

-What the researchers (Professor Avi Gopher, Dr. Zohar Kerem, Professor Simcha Lev-Yadun, Dr. Shachar Abbo.) say, is that the chickpea was probably cultivated due to its’ rich Tryptophan content.
+The researchers (Professor Avi Gopher, Dr. Zohar Kerem, Professor Simcha Lev-Yadun, Dr. Shachar Abbo.) believe that cicer ariuntum was probably cultivated due to its’ rich tryptophan content.
 Ancient men were better skilled than us in recognizing healthy foods and getting their nutritional needs from foods – very much like we can see in animals.

-Thousands of years better, hummus is a common dish in a growing number of countries because it tastes good – but also for it’s nutritional value.
+Thousands of years later, hummus is a common dish in a growing number of countries because it tastes good – but also for it’s undisputed nutritional value.
 Ironically, in both cases, people tend to say eating hummus makes them “feel good”…